SCDM/mxnet/example/rcnn/README.md

 ![example detections](https://cloud.githubusercontent.com/assets/13162287/22101032/92085dc0-de6c-11e6-9228-67e72606ddbc.png)

+## Requirements
+See if `bash script/additional_deps.sh` will do the following for you.

+Install python package `cython easydict matplotlib scikit-image`.

+Install the following packages:
+* pip install mxnet-cu80
+* pip install opencv-python
+* Jupyter notebook
+* sudo apt-get -y install ipython ipython-notebook
+* sudo pip install jupyter

+In order to run gpu support, install Cuda and Cudnn
+* Cuda 8.0
+* Cudnn 5.1

 ## Why?
 There exist good implementations of Faster R-CNN yet they lack support for recent ConvNet architectures.
 The aim of reproducing it from scratch is to fully utilize